 Our care centres are in the three towns of Gondola, Amatongas and Nhamatanda, all in central Mozamabique.

 Rubatano is a Christian community- based ministry committed to the poor and sick.
 They care for the orphaned and vulnerable children in Mozambique and support those affected by HIV/AIDS.
 Through home based care (HBC), Rubatano recruits and trains local church volunteers in basic health and care skills.
 These volunteers support and look after sick and vulnerable people in their homes and community.

 Faced with the facts that the average Mozambican lives to be 52 years old, and 1 in 4 is dying of AIDS, Rubatano takes action through two programs, home-based care and orphan care.

 A team of 64 dedicated local church Rubatano Volunteers serve 18 Mozambican communities by delivering care to 400 people suffering from HIV/AIDS.
 Three days per week small groups of volunteers visit the homes of people suffering from AIDS.
 During these visits the volunteers provide spiritual and emotional support, as well as encouragement to these culturally marginalized individuals.
 They also monitor their physical condition, ensuring access to hospital care and services when required.
 Volunteers make regular home visits to clients each month.

-For recent news updates: see our “LATEST NEWS”, please click in top menu (the top line)
+For recent news updates: click “LATEST NEWS”, in top menu row.